 - 3. A non-refundable fee of \$5 is required to issue a duplicate license with no changes. - 4.
 The provider shall notify the Licensing Section on a DCFS approved change of information form prior to making changes to residential operations as noted below.
 For changes that require the issuance of a new replacement license, the provider shall be required to submit a non-refundable change fee of \$25 in addition to the change of information form.
 There is no fee charged when the request is noted on the renewal application; however, the change shall not be effective until the first day of the month following the expiration of the current license. - a.
-Removal of a service or reduction in capacity is effective upon receipt of a completed change of information form.

-- b.
-A capacity increase is effective when the following are received and approved by the Licensing Section and the new space shall not be utilized until approval has been granted by the Licensing Section: - i. completed change of information form; - ii. \$25 non-refundable change fee; an additional fee may be required in accordance with §7107.D.2 based on new capacity; - iii. current Office of the State Fire
+Removal of a service or reduction in capacity is effective upon receipt of a completed change of information form. - b.
+A capacity increase is effective when the following are received and approved by the Licensing Section and the new space shall not be utilized until approval has been granted by the Licensing Section: - i. completed change of information form;

+ii. \$25 non-refundable change fee; an

+additional fee may be required in accordance with Paragraph D.2 of this Section based on new capacity;